openshift-labs/learn-katacoda/subsystems/container-internals-lab-2-0-part-7/04-buildah.md

 ``podman run -it ubi8-data ls -alh /etc/small-test.bin``{{execute}}

+## Cleanup

+Exit the user namespace:

+``exit``{{execute}}

 ## Conclusion

 Now, you have a pretty good understanding of the cases where Buildah really shines.
-You can start from scratch, or an existing image, use tools outside the container, and move data around as needed.
+You can start from scratch, or use an existing image, use tools installed on the container host (not in the container image), and move data around as needed.
 This is a very flexible tool that should fit quite nicely in your tool belt.
+Buildah lets you script builds with any language you want, and build tiny images with only the bare minimum of utilities needed inside the image.

 Now, lets move on to sharing containers with Skopeo...